raguramsiva/Software-Design-Patterns-and-OOP-Project/phase2/design_document.md

 ## Accessibility Report

-The accessibility report is in a separte `.md` file in the `phase2` directory.
+The accessibility report is in a separate `accessibility.md` file in the `phase2` directory.

 ## Phase 2 Progress Report

 **Open Questions:**

-1. Our program improved since Phase 1 with regards to adhering to Clean Architecture and Solid Principles.
+1. Our program improved since Phase 1 in regard to adhering to Clean Architecture and Solid Principles.
 We refactored our code quite a bit and created boundary interfaces.
 Are there any obvious violations of clean architecture remaining in our code?

-2. Are there any additional design patterns that our program might have used?
+2. We used 5 design patterns explicitly in our program.
+Are there any additional design patterns that our program could have used?

 **What has worked well with our design:**